yaelmhoffman/yaronwittenstein/content/post/svm/index.md

 ### Deployment

-So a new smart-contract program has been born and it's being broadcast to the network as part of a **contract deployment** network transaction.
+So a new smart contract program has been born, and it's being broadcast to the network as part of a **contract deployment** network transaction.
-Hopefully, it'll be mined and get inserted into the chain (mesh in Spacemesh's case).
+Hopefully, it'll be mined and get inserted into the chain (or 'mesh', in Spacemesh's case).

 Now, the process for the actual contract deployment within a full-node involves: